Last Updated on

 Due to hourly billing, Upwork has a billing tool called a work diary which visually records the activity of a freelancer.
 This tool takes snapshots every ten minutes of work-in-progress in hourly rows when they are on the clock.
 Clients are able to see the work being done and how many hours they took so that they aren’t cheated.
 This is a billing tool and clients cannot use it to delete, edit or communicate expectations for the project.

-Gigs on Fiverr have a fixed price and are not charged on the hour so this tool is not required.
+Gigs on Fiverr have a fixed price via the marketplace and are not charged on the hour so this tool is not required.
 Each gig has a specific price and delivery time-line.
 As long as both seller and buyer agree and comply with the terms, there shouldn’t be a problem.
 In case the buyer would like a status update on the gig, they can contact them directly.

 For Upwork, several businesses prefer to begin with the Upwork Basic Plan where it’s free to post a job.
 The only payment you’ll make is the rate of the project that you will agree on with the freelancer and a standard administration and processing fee which is typically 3%.